 Liz Dietz, Michael Bisson, and Dylan Pavelko of Workday shared product updates, release highlights, and demonstrations of Workday Student.
 For example, Pavelko played the role of an admitted student and showed how Workday Student makes it easy for students to find all the information they need.
 Bisson shared a look into future developments of Workday Student, including help with registration troubleshooting and end-to-end management of work study programs.

-And finally, Workday Student customers from Wellesley College, California College of the Arts, Bentley University, and Indian River State College shared learnings from their implementations.
+And finally, Workday Student customers from Wellesley College, California College of the Arts, and Bentley University shared learnings from their implementations.
 They told of how proud they were of the teams that worked on the implementation, and how they’d found creative solutions to challenges facing higher education institutions through Workday Student.